 - a.
-When a defendant is ready to plead guilty, notify the Court's courtroom deputy Nick Davis by email at nick_davis@oked.uscourts.gov.
+When a defendant is ready to plead guilty, notify the Court's courtroom deputy at Katherine\Hayes@oked.uscourts.gov by email.
 Please include any dates that are good for the hearing and any dates to avoid. - b.
 In most cases, the change of plea hearing will be referred to the criminal duty Magistrate Judge and set on their court schedule. - c.
-If the change of plea hearing is set before a Magistrate Judge, you must email the Magistrate Judge's courtroom deputy the following plea documents three (3) business days prior to the change of plea hearing: - i.
+After the plea hearing is set, you will receive an email with additional information regarding the submission of the plea documents.
+Generally, plea documents must be received at least three (3) business days prior to the change of plea hearing. - i.
 Petition to enter plea of guilty; - ii.
-Consent to appear by video conference; - iii.
-Consent to Magistrate Judge for change of plea; - iv.
-Waiver of jury form; - v.
-Waiver of indictment (if applicable); and - vi.
 Plea agreement and plea agreement supplement (if applicable). - d.
-If the change of plea hearing is set before Judge Heil, the petition to enter plea of guilty, waiver of jury form, waiver of indictment (if applicable), and plea agreement and plea agreement supplement (if applicable) must be emailed to Judge Heil's courtroom deputy Nick Davis at nick_davis@oked.uscourts.gov three (3) business days in advance. - e.
 Absent good cause, any superseding information must be filed at least three (3) days prior to the change of plea hearing.